Asset Management

 The District of Sechelt is serious about asset management.
 That's why council in April of 2022 adopted an Asset Management Policy outlining the framework for how we should continue to manage our assets.
 This framework is only the beginning.
 Good asset management begins with an understanding between The District and its residents on what services are priorities and how much we are willing to pay for those services.
 We want residents to understand the services that are being provided, the risks associated with those services and the costs associated with maintaining or increasing those levels of service.

-What are the next steps?
+What is the District doing now, what are the next steps?